datalad-handbook/book/docs/basics/installation.rst

 If you are on a Debian-based system, but do not have the NeuroDebian repository enabled, you should very much consider enabling it right now.
 The above hyperlink links to a very easy instruction, and it only requires copy-pasting three lines of code.
+Also, should you be confused by the name: enabling this repository will not do any harm if your field is not neuroscience.

 The following command installs
 DataLad and all of its software dependencies (including the Git-annex-standalone package):